-The GuitarParrot Story
+The GuitarParrot® Story

 I am extremely excited to share this unique melodic ear-training app with you!

-GuitarParrot presents many challenges that rapidly develop various skills, including:
+GuitarParrot rapidly develops various skills, including:

 As your hands learn the "feel" of melodic and intervallic combinations, it becomes easier to locate new things that you hear, even if you don't know what a Minor 3rd is.
 If you don't know your intervals, go learn them!
 Like speaking without knowing how to read – you can play by ear and perhaps have a fine career, but knowing a little theory and the written form of music drastically improves your ability to retain, explain, and explore the language of music.